Sometimes, I feel poor.

 Credit cards companies pay for our travels

-For my day to day purchases, I always use credit cards to reaps the rewards.
+For my day to day purchases, I always use credit cards to reap the rewards.
 I optimize my rewards by applying to generous “Welcome Bonus” offers most banks offer online or in the branch.
 Most banks will offer bonuses worth anywhere from a few hundred to thousands of dollars simply to signup to their cards.
-My top choice is the American Express lineup of cards.
-By using my link, you can get 10,000 additional points if you apply today!

 Flying inside the country can be practically free with points.
 However, it will not give you the best value for your points compared to international flights.